A Novel Semi-Coupled Hierarchical Motion Planning Framework for Cooperative Transportation of Multiple Mobile Manipulators: Introduction

 Compared with a single robot, the fundamental challenge of the \emph{MRS} lies in the cooperation among robots.
 Cooperation may happen in several aspects, such as knowledge sharing and physical manipulation.
-In this paper, we focus on the motion planning of the \emph{MRS} when manipulating bulky objects.
-In the task shown in Fig. \ref{fig_sim_scene}, the robots need to cooperate and transport a large object, and first of all plan a path connecting the start and goal while satisfying a set of user-specified constraints.
+In this paper, we focus on the motion planning of the \emph{MRS} when they fulfill some cooperative transportion tasks.

-As a combination of mobile robot and manipulator, mobile manipulator (\emph{MM}) inherits the mobility from the mobile robot and the dexterity from the manipulator \cite{khatib1999robots}.
-In the multiple mobile robots system, they are implicitly or explicitly required to maintain specific formation to improve the efficiency of communication and collaboration \cite{oh2015survey}.
-In the multiple manipulators system, they are rigidly connected to achieve robust manipulation of the object \cite{marino2017distributed}.
-Therefore, formation and closed-chain constraints will meet in the multiple mobile manipulators system.
-Furthermore, compared with the mobile robot and the manipulator, \emph{MM} is redundant.
-This implies that the same task at the end effector can be executed in different ways in the configuration space, which gives the possibility of avoiding forbidden regions and optimizing the robot configurations \cite{chiaverini2016redundant}.
+As a combination of the mobile robot and the manipulator, mobile manipulator (\emph{MM}) inherits the mobility from the mobile robot and the dexterity from the manipulator.
+Compared with the two subsystems, \emph{MM} is redundant.
+This implies that the same task at the end effector can be executed in different ways in the configuration space, which gives the possibility of optimizing the joint configuration, such as avoiding obstacles.
+When the object and the robots are rigidly connected, closed-chain will form and the motion of the whole system will be restricted onto a lower-dimensional manifold, the connectivity of which will be further affected by various obstacles in the environment \cite{kingston2018sampling}.
+Therefore, closed-chain, redundancy and obstacle-avoidance are coupled and make the motion planning of multiple mobile manipulators complicated \cite{meng2024discrete, ebel2024cooperative, xu2023reinforcement}.